Kamperhub/kamperhub-app/src/FUTURE_DEVELOPMENT.md

 *   **Objective:** Allow users to plan trips that do not involve towing a caravan.
 *   **Details:** Added a "Towing a caravan?" switch to the Trip Planner.
 When disabled, trips are saved as "Vehicle Only," using a simplified checklist template and not affecting caravan-related data.
 The Trip Log now visually distinguishes these trips.

-### ✅ **Project: Performance Optimization with Server Components**
+### ✅ **Project: Performance & Stability Improvements**
 *   **Status:** Complete
 *   **Objective:** Improve initial page load times for data-heavy pages like "Vehicles" and "Inventory".
+*   **Details:**
-*   **Details:** Converted the `/vehicles` and `/inventory` pages to Next.js Server Components.
-This pre-fetches all necessary data on the server, eliminating client-side loading states and providing a faster user experience.
+    *   The `/checklists` page has been converted to a Next.js Server Component, pre-fetching all necessary trip data on the server.
+This provides a faster initial load for users.
+    *   The `/vehicles` and `/inventory` pages have been refactored to use a single, consolidated API endpoint for data fetching, improving stability and reducing network requests.

 ### ✅ **Feature: AI-Powered Packing Assistant**
 *   **Status:** Complete